wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/process-properties/includes/6-logging-properties.md

-When you execute processes through the **Console** or because to a **Trigger** or **Schedule**, the related events are logged into a central log file.
+When you run processes through the **Console** or because to a **Trigger** or **Schedule**, the related events are logged into a central log file.

 > [!NOTE]
-> Keep in mind that when a process is executed through the **Process Designer**, the event is not recorded into the log database.
+> Keep in mind that when a process is run through the **Process Designer**, the event is not recorded into the log database.

 Process properties allow you to define what information will be logged and enable you to create more informative logs.

-The first logging feature in WinAutomation that will present is called **Automatic Logging** and defines if the logs will contain information for every single action executed in the process.
+The first logging feature in WinAutomation that will present is called **Automatic Logging** and defines if the logs will contain information for every single action run in the process.

-This option can be valuable when executing complicated processes where a single log message may not be sufficient.
+This option can be valuable when running complicated processes where a single log message may not be sufficient.

 To enable the respective feature: